-Our original board of directors consisting of Joe Bradley, Ellen Huch (Bradley), Marcus Williams, Justin Light, Victor Tran and Elly Lang first met on September 25, 2014 and the Day Dreams Foundation was incorporated by the State of Missouri on September 29, 2014.
+Our original board of directors consisting of Joe Bradley, Ellen Huch (Bradley), Elly Lang, Malloy Lang, Justin Light, Victor Tran, and Marcus Williams first met on September 25, 2014 and the Day Dreams Foundation was incorporated by the State of Missouri on September 29, 2014.
 Our 501(c)3 status was approved by the IRS on November 20, 2014.

 Thank you so much to everyone who has encouraged us from the beginning, especially Nancy Howard who helped us navigate our way through all the paperwork.
 And thank you to Catherine Rhodes Photography for donating their amazing talent and taking the photos of our Day Dreams kids that you see on the website!

-– Joe Bradley, Day Dreams Foundation Founder and President
+– Joe Bradley, Day Dreams Foundation Founder, Former President, and Lifetime Board Member